Blocking Knits – 3 Ways To Reshape Your Knitting

 There are some tools that really help you to block your knitting, like blocking mats, pins, and a spray bottle.

-The blocking mats you can buy are normally made from thick foam so that the pins can easily go in without coming through to the other side.
+The blocking mats you can buy are normally made from thick foam with grids so that the pins can easily go in without coming through to the other side.

 Blocking pins and T Pins are used to keep your knitting in place.